OPPO ColorOS 13 review: A unified OS that gets the best of OxygenOS

 That plan was abandoned after user backlash, with OnePlus noting that it will continue to use OxygenOS.
-OPPO must have failed to get that memo, because it went ahead and built the unified OS it wanted anyway; the only difference is that it is still called ColorOS, but make no mistake here, ColorOS 13 is the realization of over two years' worth of effort.
+OPPO must have failed to get that memo, because it went ahead and built the unified OS it wanted anyway — the only difference is that it is still called ColorOS.
+Make no mistake here, ColorOS 13 is the realization of over two years's worth of effort.

 While OxygenOS and ColorOS have been largely identical for the better part of 18 months, there were a few features that were limited to OxygenOS.
 That line is nonexistent in ColorOS 13; OPPO has ported the erstwhile OxygenOS-exclusive features to ColorOS, bringing feature parity to the two interfaces.

 So why is OxygenOS still a thing?
 That's what I asked Gary Chen, who heads OPPO's software efforts, and was told that while the two interfaces share the same features now, that may not be the case in the future.

 Be that as it may, what you need to know is that OxygenOS and ColorOS are one and the same, and ColorOS 13 comes with a whole host of meaningful features and design changes that make it one of the best Android interfaces around.

 Let's start with the design.
 OPPO used the same Infinite Design language for three years now, so it is switching things up and going with an Aquamorphic Design aesthetic with ColorOS 13.
 The new design is inspired by water, and features vibrant hues, new color palettes, and rounded icons with high contrast and a new system font with better readability.

 All the subtle tweaks combine to make ColorOS 13 that much more modern than its predecessor, and the new card-style layout — evident in the settings and all the stock apps — does a great job decluttering the interface.